Nov 22, 2024

 by Maureen Rubin | Dec 12, 2022

-voting in election Photo Source: Adobe Stock Image
+A person casting a ballot into a voting box, with American flags in the background.
+Photo Source: Adobe Stock Image

 Way back in 1911, California voters approved a Constitutional amendment that allows them to recall and remove their elected officials and State Supreme Court justices.
 Voters have attempted this 179 times, but only six have been successful.
 The latest ballot measure, targeting Gov. Gavin Newsom for the seventh time since 2019, failed again.
 But one man who felt his constitutional rights were violated during the most recent unsuccessful recall attempt raised some new questions.
 He challenged the constitutionality of the whole election recall process.
 He did not succeed.